 Other great alternatives for softening clothes: baking soda (add 1/2 cup to wash load before adding clothes), and wool dryer balls.

 To keep your dryer balls from tumbling all over your laundry room – keep them in a large or extra-large mesh laundry bag in the dryer.

-If you’re still worried about static cling, drying your clothes on the low-heat setting will help tremendously (over-drying = more static).
+If you’re still worried about static cling, drying your clothes on the low-heat setting will help tremendously.

-I keep a clean towel on a shelf just for this purpose and it works great!
+I keep a clean towel on a shelf just for this purpose and it works well.